Skip to main content

 The problem with most SEO audit reports

-If you’ve ever run a free SEO audit tool, you’ve probably seen something like: “286 issues found” — followed by a list that includes everything from a missing meta description on your privacy policy page to the fact that your sitemap isn’t perfectly formatted.
+If you've ever run a free SEO audit tool, you've probably seen something like: "286 issues found" followed by a list that includes everything from a missing meta description on your privacy policy page to the fact that your sitemap isn't perfectly formatted.
+Find out what an SEO audit covers in plain language.

 These tools are designed to be thorough.
 The problem is that thoroughness isn't the same as usefulness.
 Fixing all 286 issues would take weeks and move the needle on almost nothing.

-A useful SEO audit doesn’t just tell you what’s wrong.
-It tells you what’s wrong in a way that’s ordered by actual impact — so you know where to spend an hour versus where to spend a week.
+A useful SEO audit orders issues by actual impact so you know where to spend an hour versus where to spend a week, instead of chasing a list of hundreds of low-priority items.

 What an SEO audit is actually measuring

-At its core, an SEO audit answers one question: can Google find your website, understand what it’s about, and decide it’s worth showing to people who are looking for what you offer?
+An SEO audit answers one question: can Google find your website, understand what it's about, and decide it's worth showing to people who are looking for what you offer?
+If your site is not indexed, check why your website is not showing up on Google.

 • 01